 This loan is intended for SMEs and NPOs that paid $0 or less than $1,500,000 in salaries in 2019.

 Already a Business client

-Already have an active Business Current Account in Canadian dollars with National Bank on or before March 1, 2020.
+Already have an active Business Current Account in Canadian dollars with National Bank.

 Apply for one loan only